rjpcasalino/blog_bt/pages/posts/2020-05-10-COBOL:_A_Brief_Introduction.md

 </audio>

-_This document assumes a bit of programming knowledge and familiarity with GNU tools_.
+_This document assumes a bit of programming knowledge and familiarity with GNU tools.
+I won't be going into minute detail so I suggest you refer to the manual when you want clarity._

 Luckily for us, getting started with COBOL is relatively painless.
 GnuCOBOL is a free implementation of the language which one is welcome to study, share, and modify.
 GnuCOBOL offers latitude regarding use of syntax but we'll be following (as best we can, at least) conventions found in IBM documentation.